Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-By default, ultraplot fixes the physical dimensions of a *reference subplot* rather than the figure.
+By default, UltraPlot fixes the physical dimensions of a *reference subplot* rather than the figure.
 The reference subplot dimensions are controlled with the `refwidth`, `refheight`, and `refaspect` `~ultraplot.figure.Figure` keywords, with a default behavior of ``refaspect=1`` and ``refwidth=2.5`` (inches).
 If the `data aspect ratio